 The common mistakes in packaging design briefs include:

-• Missing project attributes such as objectives, scope limits, or the trigger for the pack update.
-For example, such as reformulation and size change.
+- Missing project attributes such as objectives, scope limits, or the trigger for the pack update, such as a reformulation or size change.

 Packaging Design Brief Template